 Oxford University's lockdown stringency index-a useful guideline to track containment measures around the globe-shows the impact of the imposition and removal of containment measures imposed in New Zealand amid a surge in cases in the Auckland area after the country reached 102 days without community transmission.
-Germany's restrictions remain relatively loose compared to its peers-despite a recent uptick in contagions-which will likely result in an outperformance of the country's economy within the euro-bloc.
-Oxford's index already reflects an increase in restrictions in the UK amid a second wave of COVID-19.
+The index now reflects the restrictions imposed in Germany.

-Source: Hale, Webster, Petherick, Phillips, and Kira (2020).
-Oxford COVID-19 Government Response Tracker, Blavatnik School of Government, Scotiabank FICC Strategy.
-Incorporates public information on 17 indicators of government responses.
+Response Tracker, Blavatnik School of Government, Scotiabank FICC Strategy Incorporates public information on 17 indicators of government responses.